wmaduro/clean-architecture-study/README.md

 - Consume: Outcome of "Folder Unit".
 - Produce: List of hand's objects.

-**All the other units are the same as describeb at https://github.com/wmaduro/clean-architecture-study/tree/master-sync.**
+**All the other units are the same already described at https://github.com/wmaduro/clean-architecture-study/tree/master-sync.**

 ### Tests